namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 things that *are* than speak and think in terms of things that *represent things that are*.

-PyTorch's major advantage is that it's execution model is much closer to the former than the latter.
+PyTorch's major advantage is that its execution model is much closer to the former than the latter.
 At its core, PyTorch is simply regular Python, with support for Tensor computation like NumPy, but with added GPU acceleration of Tensor operations and, most importantly, built-in [*automatic